Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Methodology

 \subsection{The Proposed Algorithm for Training DSM}

-Combining the ideas in last two subsections, we propose the approach of training the dark surrogate model to boost the adversarial transferability of surrogate model, which is described as Algorithm 1.
+Combining the ideas in last two subsections, we propose the approach of training the DSM to boost the adversarial transferability of surrogate models, described as Algorithm 1.
 At each iteration during the training, we first enhance the dark knowledge by the mixing augmentation skills (Step 6), then train the surrogate model with dark knowledge extracted by the teacher model described with parameters $\theta_0$ (Step 7).

 Notice that any pretrained model for the same classification problem can be used as the teacher model.
 A simple choice of teacher model is the one with the same architecture as the DSM $\theta_d$ and trained by solving problem (2).
-A teacher model with a different architecture from the DSM is also useful and sometimes make the DSM exhibit better adversarial transferability of surrogate model, as shown in Section 4.3.
-In addition, the proposed approach can be naturally combined with prior work on improving the adversarial transferability of surrogate model, through using their released model as a teacher model.
-Such combination with work of~\cite{springer2021a} will be demonstrated in Section 4.2.
+Section IV.B will show that a teacher model with a different architecture from the DSM is also useful and sometimes makes the DSM exhibit better adversarial transferability of surrogate models.
+In addition, the proposed approach can be naturally combined with prior work on improving the adversarial transferability of surrogate models, through using their released model as a teacher model, as shown in Section IV.D.

 Finally, the proposed approach can be applied to other scenarios of transfer-based attack that contain dark knowledge, like face verification.
 Training a face verification model consists of two steps, i.e., training a facial classifier and obtaining an embedding model based on that classifier.
-An adversary can train a facial classifier based on Alg.
-1, and then use it to obtain an embedding model.
+An adversary can train a facial classifier based on Algorithm 1 to obtain an embedding model.
 The obtained embedding model can be used as a surrogate to attack a black-box face verification model.
-We will show that the facial classifier trained by the proposed approach yields an embedding model with better adversarial transferability, with the experiments presented in Section 4.4.
+We will show that the facial classifier trained by the proposed approach yields an embedding model with better adversarial transferability, with the experiments presented in Section IV.E.